Introduction

 Follow Up on Your Application Status

-After submitting your SSI request, following up is crucial to ensure everything is progressing smoothly.
+After submitting your application, following up is crucial to ensure everything is progressing smoothly.
 We understand that this process can feel overwhelming, but here’s how to effectively track your application:

-- Check Online: Utilize your personal My Social Security account to quickly verify the status of your request.
+- Check Online: Utilize your personal My SSA account to quickly check your status.
 This method provides the most immediate updates.
-It’s advisable to check your status once a month to manage expectations and reduce stress.
+It’s advisable to stay informed to manage expectations and reduce stress.

 - Call the SSA: If you prefer direct communication, call the SSA at 1-800-772-1213.
 Have your Social Security number and other identifying information ready to ease the procedure.
 If your status hasn’t changed in two months, it’s a good idea to call the SSA to confirm your file's status.